How to Migrate from Pdfium to IronPDF in C#

 }

-IronPDF simplifies this to three lines: load with PdfDocument.FromFile(), extract with ExtractAllText(), and output.
-The ExtractAllText() method handles all pages automatically with more advanced text extraction capabilities.
+IronPDF simplifies this to a few lines: load with PdfDocument.FromFile(), extract with ExtractAllText(), and output.
+The ExtractAllText() method handles all pages automatically.
 If you need per-page extraction, you can use pdf.Pages[index].Text.
 See the text extraction documentation for additional options.

 Example 2: PDF Merging